 13 of 18

 Commonly used in New Zealand food, the raw kernels of the karaka fruit are toxic to humans and pets alike due to high levels of karakin in them.
-Dried out and baked, the karaka fruit is safe to eat and is often made into a bread paste by some native tribes.
+The karaka fruit, when dried out and baked, is safe to eat and is often made into a bread paste by some native tribes.
 Consumption of raw kernels could cause mild paralysis or convulsions and in extreme cases can be fatal.

 14 of 18